arksys-os/arksys-iso/README.md

 Calamares can be installed using pacman from a repository (local or remote) or importing the necessary files in the system.

 #### A. Calamares installation with pacman (recommended)
-Calamares is not in the Arch repo, so you need to have your own repositories and configure the mirrorlist, the keys and the database.
-This better is beter if you plan on updating Calamares frequently.
+Calamares is not in the Arch repo, so you need to have your own repository, configure the mirrorlist, the keys and the database.
+This is beter if you plan on updating Calamares frequently.
 To download the package with pacman you can use an online or local repository:

 - To use an **online repo** configure pacman.conf and add the repository of your calamares-installer package:
 ```